THE FRUIT OF THE HOLY SPIRIT (Part 2)

 This is why the Scripture commands every believer to: “Rejoice always.”
 (1 Thess.
 5:16 NKJV).
 “Rejoice in the Lord always.
 Again I will say, rejoice!”
 (Philip.
 4:4 NKJV).

-Joy unspeakable and full of glory is always available in your born-again spirit; you simply need to acknowledge, appropriate or draw it out by being spiritually minded – focusing or staying your mind on God and not on yourself, on your adversary, challenges or circumstances (Jer.
+Joy unspeakable and full of glory is always available in your born-again spirit; you simply need to acknowledge, appropriate or draw it out by being spiritually minded – focusing or staying your mind on God and His promises, and not on yourself, on your adversary, challenges or circumstances (Jer.
 15:16).

 The peace the believer has in his born again spirit is “the peace of God which surpasses all understanding.”
 (Philip.
 4:7 NKJV).
 It is the calmness, serenity, or tranquility of heart that is not based on circumstances or happenings.

-You will naturally experience in your mind and emotions the perfect and constant peace of God in your born-again spirit when you consciously and continuously stayed or focused your mind on God.
+You will naturally experience in your mind and emotions the perfect and constant peace of God in your born-again spirit when you consciously and continuously stayed or focused your mind on God (Rom.
+8:6, Isa.
+26:3 NKJV).

 Let us now proceed to examine three more fruit of the Holy Spirit.